argoproj-labs/hera/docs/examples/workflows/upstream/coinflip.md

       a sequence of conditional steps.
   generateName: coinflip-
 spec:
+  entrypoint: coinflip
   templates:
   - container:
       args:
-      - echo 'it was heads'
+      - echo "it was heads"
       command:
       - sh
       - -c